mrmartineau/zander.wtf-2020/content/words/2018-introducing-design-system-utils/index.md

 })
 ```

-## API methods
+## API getter methods

-### `tokens.get()` - Get any value from the design tokens
+### Get any value from the design tokens

-The`tokens.get()` function can be used to get any value from the design-system.
-Use object dot notation to find the value you need from your design system object.
+The `tokens.get()` function can be used as a general purpose method to get any value from the design-system.
+It uses object dot notation to find the value you need from your design system object.

 ```js
 // with the system setup, as above tokens.get('lineHeight.headings') // 1.1
 ```

-There are a few more helper methods to make finding certain values more simple.
+You could get by just using this method, but I created a few other shortcut/helper methods to make getting values a lot more easy.
+Read on..

-### `tokens.fontSize()` or `tokens.fs()` - Get font-size values
+### Get font-size values

 The `tokens.fontSize()` method is a short-hand for the `tokens.get()` method.
 It can be used to get a value from the `type.sizes` object.

-Thetype.sizesobject’s values can be formatted in a few ways:
+The `type.sizes` object’s values can be formatted in a few ways:

 - as a string with any unit of measurement, e.g.: '13px' `px`, `rem` or `em`
 - as a template string using another function to calculate font-sizes, for example a modular-scale, e.g. `${ms(0, modularscale)}px`. **Note: this uses an external package, [modularscale-js](https://github.com/modularscale/modularscale-js)**